 The District will continue its very successful aquatic vegetation control program using biological control measures and herbicides as necessary.
 The focus will continue in the winter and spring seasons so as to avoid more costly summer measures when biomass is greatest.
 The District will continue to contract with Mississippi State University to ensure the District receives the best technical assistance possible in this complex management need.
-The Ross Barnett Reservoir has experienced major infestations of four non-native invasive weeds; Hydrilla, Alligator Weed, Water Hyacinth, and Giant Salvinia.
+Ross Barnett Reservoir has experienced major infestations of four non-native invasive weeds; Hydrilla, Alligator Weed, Water Hyacinth, and Giant Salvinia.
 The District has contracted with MDWFP to provide spraying services on the lake.
 Utilizing a sister agency with ties to the lake has proven to be very beneficial.

 Localized dredging will be performed as necessary for maintenance of boating channels and access points.
 Unfortunately, due to lack of effective local control of erosion and sedimentation, channels requiring dredging have increased both in number and in frequency, greatly increasing costs to the District.
-A ~\$3 million dredging operation began in FY 2022 in Pelahatchie Bay, and will continue into FY 2025 into other parts of the lake.
-In FY24, the Legislature appropriated \$2 million for dredging, and in FY25, we will received \$1.75 million from the Legislature.
+This is expected to continue in FY 2022 and thereafter until effective erosion controls are put in place by the counties within the basin.
+The District is continuing to work with Rankin County and the Mississippi Department of Environmental Quality and others to implement effective control strategies.
+These efforts are beginning to show positive results.